ssh-keygen¶

 In these cases, just overwrite the comment and force the key pair to be written

-in some place else with -f /path/to/new/privkey
+in some place else with -f /path/to/new/privkey.

-That key can then be used with ssh -i <path>
+That key can then be used with ssh -i <path>.

-flag specifies the identity file to use.
+The -i flag specifies the identity file to use.

 This has the advantage of not giving up user-specific information in examples and such.